 - Hong Kong International Film Festival – Asia’s oldest international film festival, and the one of the most important cultural events in Hong Kong, this event that begins during the second half of March each , brings together actors, directors, screenwriters and other industry professionals as well as film fans from all over the world.

 - Hong Kong Flower Show – This show held over ten days in mid-March features elaborate displays of flowers and landscaped areas.
 It also features competitions, floral demonstrations and cultural events with changing themes every year.

 Hong Kong in April

-- Ching Ming Festival – Celebrating the start of spring on the third moon of the Lunar New Year, in late March or early April, April 4 in 2017, this festival is a time when families visit their ancestral graves to clean and leave offerings.
+- Ching Ming Festival – Celebrating the start of spring on the third moon of the Lunar New Year, in late March or early April, this festival is a time when families visit their ancestral graves to clean and leave offerings.
 It can be a fantastic sight to witness, as joss sticks and incense are burned, and all types of food is left – in Hong Kong, takeaway pork and rice is common.

 - Hong Kong Rugby Sevens – This is the premier sports event on the annual calendar in Hong Kong.
 Running Friday through Sunday in early April, it draws fans from near and far.
 The tournament is held at Hong Kong Stadium, and there are also party tents and giant screens outside at Chater Garden.
 It includes a hosts of parties, entertainment and parades both prior and during the event.

 - Tin Hau’s Birthday – The birthday of the Goddess of the Sea, Tin Hau, is celebrated on the 23rd day of the third month in the Lunar Calendar, in late April or early May.
 There are more than 60 Tin Hau temples in Hong Kong scattered across the city, and each one will hold some type of celebration, including parades, lion and dragon dances, music and more.